bosonprotocol/core-components/data/contractualAgreement.template.md

 ### (A) About Boson Protocol

-As Web3’s Commerce Layer, Boson Protocol enables the tokenization, transfer and trade of any physical thing as a Redeemable NFT.
+As Web3’s Commerce Layer, Boson Protocol enables the tokenization, transfer and trade of any physical thing as a Redeemable NFT (“**the Protocol**”).

 ### (B) How Boson Protocol works